IamSoo/MSBD5001/README.md

-## This file contains the code for the MSBD5001 Kaggle Competetion.
+## This file contains code for the Kaggle competition of MSBD5001.

 ### Programming Language:
 Python